DirectoryLister/DirectoryLister/README.md

 Installation
 ------------
-To install Directory Lister upload `index.php` and the `resources` folder to the directory that you would like to be listed then navigate to your page in your browser to see the directory listing.
+  * Upload `index.php` and the `resources` folder to the directory that you would like to be listed
+  * Copy `resources/default.config.php` to `resources/config.php`
+  * Nvigate to your page in your browser to see the directory listing

 Support